Jumanji: The Next Level (2019) - Review

 TL;DR (Conclusion)

-Jumanji: The Next Level is a decent sequel in the new series of Jumanji movies.
+Jumanji: The Next Level is a decent sequel to the new series of Jumanji movies.
 It’s not as tightly woven of a package as its predecessor.
 It goes back to some of the jokes from both the previous film and its own script a few too many times, but it still manages to be funny and entertaining.
 It’s still a movie that’s easy to recommend if you’re curious to see where the next Jumanji adventure goes, but I have to admit that I’m a little skeptical if a third one of these films is going to reach the same level of quality.